-We've had great success using pkgsrc to manage more up-to-date open source software on RHEL/CentOS.
+We've had great success using pkgsrc to manage more up-to-date open source software on RHEL derivatives.
 The pkgsrc system is well-supported on Linux, offers far more packages than Yum, and can install a complete set of packages that are almost completely independent from the base Linux installation.

-FreeBSD is the basis of many products used in HPC incuding FreeNAS, Isilon, NetApp, OPNSense, Panasas, and pfSense.
+FreeBSD is the basis of many products used in HPC including FreeNAS, Isilon, NetApp, OPNSense, Panasas, and pfSense.

 Many FreeBSD HPC clusters are in use today, serving science, engineering, and other disciplines.
 FreeBSD is a supported platform on Amazon's EC2 virtual machine service.
 It is also a little-known fact that the special effects for the movie "Matrix" were rendered on a FreeBSD cluster.